stevavoliajvar/stop_cloudflare/PEOPLE.md

 "How pathetic is life when becoming absolutely enraged after solving a #captcha 3 times but not being permitted to move forward." by @[hrthu](https://fosstodon.org/@hrthu/101987545210858236)

+"When #Cloudflare and #Google prevent you from watching a government's parliamentary debates.
+Does that count as interfering with democratic processes?" by @[MacLemon](https://chaos.social/@MacLemon/101862184608187348)

 "You definitely put yourself in big danger by using it.
 Cloudflare has an own CA that is able to issue certificates for ANY website." by @[sheogorath](https://microblog.shivering-isles.com/@sheogorath/102056520473398252)

 "Cloudflare is among the worst organisations I've seen from a privacy and security standpoint, same as Google, Facebook, et al." by @[amolith](https://masto.nixnet.xyz/@amolith/101919558389894089)